Alan Howarth, Baron Howarth of Newport: Defection

-On Saturday 7 October 1995, he announced his resignation from the Conservative Party and defected to the Labour Party, the first MP to defect directly from the Conservatives to Labour, and the first former Conservative MP to sit as a Labour MP since Sir Oswald Mosley.
+On 7 October 1995, Howarth announced his resignation from the Conservative Party and defected to the Labour Party, the first MP to defect directly from the Conservatives to Labour, and the first former Conservative MP to sit as a Labour MP since Sir Oswald Mosley.
+The timing of the defection was crucial, as it immediately preceded the Conservative Party conference, the first since Prime Minister John Major had been challenged for the party leadership earlier in the year.
 He wanted a new seat to contest as a Labour candidate and, after failing to win the seats of Wentworth and Wythenshawe and Sale East, he was selected for the safe Labour seat of Newport East in Wales.
 The National Union of Mineworkers leader Arthur Scargill stood against him under the Socialist Labour Party banner, but he easily held the seat for Labour.

 After the election victory of 1997, he was appointed Parliamentary Under-Secretary of State for Education and Employment, becoming Minister for the Arts at the Department of Culture, Media and Sport the following year.
-He is also a member of the Privy Council.
+He was also a member of the Privy Council.
 He was dropped from the government after the 2001 general election, and stood down from the House of Commons at the 2005 general election.
 Jessica Morden was selected to replace him as candidate by the Constituency Labour Party.
 By the time he stood down, he had spent only 18 months of his 22-year career as an MP on the opposition benches (October 1995 to May 1997).

 On 15 June 2005, he was created a life peer as Baron Howarth of Newport, of Newport in the County of Gwent.
 In a House of Lords debate on the outcome of the European Union Referendum on 5 July 2016, Lord Howarth announced his support for Britain's departure from the European Union.

-Personal life
+Personal life and death

 Howarth married Gillian Chance in 1967.
-They have two daughters (born 1974 and 1975) and two sons (born 1977 and April 1985).
+They had two daughters (born 1974 and 1975) and two sons (born 1977 and April 1985).
 They divorced in 1996.
 He was later the partner of Labour peer Patricia Hollis who died in 2018.
+Howarth died from cancer on 10 September 2025, at the age of 81.